lyjelin/Coursera-Certificate/Google-Cloud-Digital-Leader-Training/GradedAssessment.md

 - [ ] A collection of 10 or more datasets about a domain to replace human knowledge
 - [x] **The availability of sufficient data about the world to replace human knowledge**

+## Week 3 Infrastructure and Application Modernization with Google Cloud

+#### Quiz 1 Modernizing IT Infrastructure with Google Cloud

+1. Aarav is a Chief Technical Officer and is considering using public cloud services, specifically to modernize their company’s IT infrastructure.
+Which of the following can Aarav use to build a business case for using an Infrastructure-as-a-Service (IaaS) solution?
+Select the correct answer.
+- [ ] Web application security is managed by the cloud provider.
+- [ ] Computer hardware shifts from hybrid to on-premises.
+- [x] **Maintenance work is outsourced to the cloud provider.**
+- [ ] IT expenditure shifts from operational to capital.

+2. Which specific cloud computing feature helps businesses serve their customers without service interruption and in a cost-effective way?
+Select the correct answer.
+- [x] **Elasticiy((
+- [ ] On-demand service
+- [ ] Large Network Access
+- [ ] Agility

+3. A national hotel chain is using a combination of on-premises data centers and public cloud services for their IT infrastructure.
+What type of IT infrastructure model is this?
+Select the correct answer.
+- [ ] Virtualization
+- [ ] Colocation
+- [ ] Multi-cloud
+- [x] **Hybrid cloud**

+4. What do containers recreate or virtualize?
+Select the correct answer.
+- [ ] Hardware
+- [ ] Virtual machines
+- [ ] Hypervisor
+- [x] **Operating systems**

+5. App Engine, Cloud Functions and Cloud Run are all what type of Google Cloud compute option?
+Select the correct answer.
+- [ ] Hybrid computing
+- [x] **Serverless computing**
+- [ ] VM-based computing
+- [ ] Software computing